Johannes Lagemann and Hans Jahnke establish GFA (Gesellschaft für Agrarprojekte in Übersee) with the first office in Hamburg-Duvenstedt.

 GFA Certification GmbH is founded with headquarters in Hamburg.
 Next to the GFA main building a new office block is built.
 GFA ENVEST GmbH is integrated into GFA as Compentence Center for Climate & Energy.

-Heat GmbH, Königstein is a new company of GFA Consulting Group.
+Heat GmbH, Königstein is a new company of the GFA Group.

 GFA becomes a signatory of the UN Global Compact (UNGC).